I decided to plan a trip to Transylvania on a hunch.

-If you’d like to plan day trips to see Bran Castle or to hike into the mountains, 10 days or more will really allow you to enjoy your surroundings and take in the charm that is Transylvania.
+If you’d like to plan day trips to see Bran Castle or to hike into the mountains, 10 days or more will really allow you to enjoy some of the prettiest towns in Romania and take in the charm that is Transylvania.

 Sinaia and Peles Castle

-Sinaia is the gateway into Transylvania.
-It’s a quick and easy train ride from Bucharest and a popular stop because of the fairy tale Peles Castle.
+It’s a quick and easy train ride from Bucharest and one of the most famous places in Romania because of the fairy tale Peles Castle.
 King Carol I fell in love with the natural beauty surrounding the tiny village of Sinaia and its historic monastery.

 It’s possible to stop in Sinaia to see the monastery and Peles Castle en route from Bucharest to Brasov in the same day.
 Visitors staying longer can ride the cable car and hike into the Bucegi Mountains.

 For more detailed information about Sinaia and Peles Castle, check out:

-Where to Stay:
+Where to Stay in Sinaia: